tnichols217/notes/CSDS 391/W/W2-tln32.md

 ## b

-A-star search, the way nodes are picked are the same, and without pruning the choices, its just A
+A-star search, the way nodes are picked are the same, and without pruning the choices, its just A-star

+## c